 Students needing to exceed the maximum unit load may:

-Extra Unit Authorization forms will be processed when Nonrestrictive Registration begins.
+Extra Unit Authorization forms will be processed in Admissions and Records when Nonrestrictive Registration begins.
+For dates, see the Registration Calendar.

 When representing the University in official curriculum-related, university-approved activities requires a student to miss classes, faculty are expected to provide, within reason, opportunity to make up any work or exams that are missed.